center-for-threat-informed-defense/defending-ot-with-attack/docs/collection.rst

 understanding which techniques adversaries could use within an IT/OT hybrid architecture.
 This includes:

-* Techniques that occur on enterprise system.
+* Techniques that occur on enterprise systems.
-* Techniques on Industrial Control Systems (ICS), and
+* Techniques on Industrial Control Systems (ICS).
 * Techniques on OT assets that run similar operating systems, protocols, and applications as enterprise IT assets.

 The project team applied the :doc:`methodology` and employed the flexibility and customization provided by ATT&CK Workbench to develop this collection of specific adversarial risks associated with the 21 Defending OT with ATT&CK :doc:`architecture` assets.
 The resultant threat collection contains a combined 692 techniques from ATT&CK for Enterprise and ATT&CK for ICS (251 techniques and 441 sub-techniques).

 Download the Threat Collection
 ------------------------------